HPCBio/16S-rDNA-dada2-pipeline/README.md

       -name                         Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random                                     mnemonic.

     Trimming arguments (optional):
       --truncFor                    Select minimum acceptable length for R1 (--truncFor).
-Reads shorter than this are                                             discarded (default 0, no trimming).
+Reads will be truncated at truncFor                                     and reads shorter than this are discarded (default 0, no trimming).
       --truncRev                    Select minimum acceptable length for R2 (--truncRev).
-Reads shorter than this are                                             discarded (default 0, no trimming).
+Reads will be truncated at truncRev                                     and reads shorter than this are discarded (default 0, no trimming).
       --maxEEFor                    After truncation, R1 reads with higher than maxEE "expected errors" will be discarded.
 EE                                     = sum(10^(-Q/10)), default=2
       --maxEERev                    After truncation, R2 reads with higher than maxEE "expected errors" will be discarded.
 EE                                     = sum(10^(-Q/10)), default=2
       --truncQ                      Truncate reads at the first instance of a quality score less than or equal to truncQ;                                         default=2